 The genus Pan is composed of two species: Pan paniscus (the bonobo) and Pan troglodytes (the common chimpanzee).
 Chimpanzees were once widespread across much of Africa, but are now concentrated in the forests and savannas around the equatorial belt.

-Chimpanzees live in a tropical habitat using a wide variety of habitats, from deep forest to open mixed forest-savanna, from lowlands to relatively high altitudes.
+Chimpanzees live in a tropical habitat and are highly adaptable, being able to live in a variety of environments, from deep forest to open mixed forest-savanna and from lowlands to relatively high altitudes.
 They are threatened by habitat destruction and hunting.
-Common chimpanzees are ‘Endangered’ under a strict application of the IUCN Red List Criteria and are listed in Appendix 1 of CITES.
+Common chimpanzees are listed as endangered under a strict application of the IUCN Red List Criteria and are listed in Appendix 1 of CITES.

-Click Here For Care For Us Leaflet >> Chimpanzees
+Download Care For Us >> Chimpanzees